outSH/cactus/examples/cactus-example-discounted-asset-trade/README.md

    **After sending the requests**

    - The transactions are executed by order.
-   - When the following log appears on the BLP console, the transactions are completed.
+   - When the following log appears on the BLP console, the transactions are completed (you may need to scroll a bit to find it).

    ```
    [INFO] BusinessLogicAssetTrade - ##INFO: completed asset-trade, businessLogicID: guks32pf, tradeID: *******-001